 We hope these cruise hacks have been helpful and that you’re now all ready to set sail!

 Wait, don’t leave us just yet.
 If you liked these cruise hacks, let’s stay connected!
-As we sail into 2018, we are actually currently in the process of traveling entirely around the world by using cruise ships as a main form of transportation.
-We are accomplishing this ultimate world cruise using 5 different ships and on a super low budget!
+We are actually currently in the process of traveling entirely around the world by using cruise ships as a main form of transportation.
+We are accomplishing this ultimate world cruise using 5 different ships and on a super low budget around $50 per day!
+We’re basically living on cruise ships now and it’s actually costing us less than our former working lives back on land.
+We’ll be writing a detailed post all about that soon, so stay connected with our travel blog if you want to see how we’ve managed to pull this off! 🙂 The best place to continue receiving updates is over on Facebook.

-Follow Roaming Around The World on Facebook to see where we are today and how this cruise around the world evolves.
+Follow Roaming Around The World on Facebook to see where we are today and how our cruise around the world evolves.
 We also use Facebook to post daily travel tips or travel inspiration from wherever in the world we’re currently roaming.
+See our latest post below, for example.

-And with so many cruise tips to remember, be sure to bookmark this page or “pin” the image below to your Pinterest boards to save for later for later.
-Happy cruising!
+Lastly, with so many cruise tips in this post to remember, be sure to bookmark this page or “pin” the image below to your Pinterest boards to save for later for later.
+Happy cruising everyone!